esphome/esphome-docs/components/display/addressable_light.rst

 The ``addressable_light`` display platform allows to display text and graphics on an addressable light that has been arranged in a display matrix.

-The display requires that an :apiclass:`AddressableLight <light::AddressableLight>` component, such as :doc:`/components/light/fastled` or :doc:`/components/light/neopixelbus`, be defined.
+The display requires that an :ghsources:`AddressableLight <esphome/components/light/addressable_light.h>` component, such as :doc:`/components/light/fastled` or :doc:`/components/light/neopixelbus`, be defined.

 .. figure:: images/addressable_light.jpg